Is A CDFI Loan Right For My Business?

 Typically, startups have a difficult time finding financing.
 Because young businesses have not yet proven their stability, financing a startup is considered risky — and most traditional lenders are not willing to take that risk.
 However, as the Opportunity Finance Network (a group of over 200 CDFIs) states, “We see possibilities where others see risk.”

 Many CDFIs are willing to extend money to startups, incubator businesses, or other very young businesses.
-You will still have to prove that you’re creditworthy, but newness is not necessarily a barrier to achieving financing.
+You will still have to prove that you’re creditworthy, but the age of your business is not necessarily a barrier to achieving financing.

 Relatively Low Rates & Fees

-Although CDFIs tend to carry higher interest rates and fees than bank loans, they typically have lower rates than other loan sources, such as online lenders, credit cards, or payday lenders.
+Although CDFIs tend to carry higher interest rates and fees than bank loans, they typically have lower rates than online lenders, credit cards, or payday lenders.

 According to the CDFIs we surveyed, rates can range anywhere from about 4% to 36% APR, but most offer rates in the low- to mid-teens.
 Here is how CDFI rates compare to other sources of financing: